 “The world is too much with us; late and soon,

 Getting and spending, we lay waste our powers…”

-The common metaphor is that taking a vacation is like pressing the “refresh button,” but I prefer a more rustic metaphor.
-For a field to be most productive and fertile, farmers rotate seeding fields so that a pasture can lie fallow for a period of time.
+A common metaphor is that taking a summer vacation for adults is like pressing the “refresh button.”
+I prefer a more rustic metaphor.
+For a field to be most productive and fertile, farmers rotate crops to avoid continually draining the soil of the same nutrients.
 Just as the fields become over-cultivated, so do we.
-By giving ourselves time to lie fallow, we can remember who we are, what we want to do and be in life, and then reflect on if we’re being it and doing it.
-We might also cultivate a heart for change.
+By giving ourselves time and avoiding draining ourselves, we can remember who we are and what we want to do and be in life.
+Then we can reflect on if we’re being it and doing it.

-Such was the case on the little vacation that I took in the Swiss Alps, hiking along from hutte to hutte, during which I began to see myself in a new light and which resulted in profound personal growth.
+Such was the case with the little vacation I took in the Swiss Alps.
+I began to see myself in a new light and experienced profound personal growth.
 My second novel, The Runaway Wife—set in these Swiss Alps—was inspired by that trip, as was a whole new chapter of my life.

 - Give yourself permission to let go of the day-to-day for a set period of time.
 Remember: The world will not stop turning if you are off the grid.

-- Don’t forget that whether you travel near or far, and whatever your budget may be, it’s the act of getting away and disconnecting not the extravagance of the trip that’s therapeutic.
+- Don’t forget that whether you travel near or far, and whatever your budget may be, it’s the act of getting away and disconnecting from work that’s beneficial.

 - If you absolutely must stay at home, as Emily Dickinson wrote, “There is no Frigate like a Book / To take us Lands away.”